SamMed05/c-cpp-notes/docs/cpp/Functions/functions.md

 - **Return type**: this is the primitive type of the output value that the function will return.
-- **Function name**: as variables, also functions require a name in order to be declared.
+- **Function name**: as variables, functions require a name in order to be declared, too.
 This name is an identifier and it's also called *header*.
-It will be used every time we'll need to call (refer to) that function, and it identifies it uniquely.
+It will be used every time we need to call (refer to) that function, and it identifies it uniquely.
 - **Parameters**: they are local variables that take *arguments* (values of other variables from outside) in input when the function is called.
 You work with them inside the body of a function.
 Parameters can be one, more than one but also zero.
 In the latter